“Assessment is messy… when done well, at least.”

 Wait, Did You Say You Have Usable Data for Gen Ed?

 Unfortunately, Renee Aitken from Wright State University wasn’t able to join us in New Orleans, but I was able to talk with her before the event so that I could share her institution’s story through her slides.
-They have also been taking a similar approach for their gen ed assessment and have found a number of benefits from using Aqua to support the work.
+They have also been taking a similar approach for their gen ed assessment and have found a number of benefits from using Outcomes Assessment Projects (formerly Aqua) to support the work.
 Again, more to come in my next blog post….

 Optimism for Continued Success of the MSC